AkinwunmiBello/AkinwunmiBello-GADS2020-Phase2-Project/README.md

 # AkinwunmiBello-GADS2020-Phase2-Project

-A repo for my Google Africa Developer Scholarship Phase II Google Cloud Practice Project Submission.
+This is a repository created for my Google Africa Developer Scholarship Phase II Google Cloud Practice Project submission.

+There are two folders.